 - Gets chilly, thanks to the poorly designed windows.

 The Eureka!
 Works wonderfully for families large and small.
-There’s ample interior space in the family tent for young kids to run around or teens to hang out without having to stoop.
+There’s ample space inside the tent in the family tent for young kids to run around or teens to hang out without having to stoop.
 It’s a two room tent which let the kids escape the parents whenever they want and adds privacy by night.

 Overall, this spacious tent is perfect for small families, large families, beginners, experienced campers, toddlers, kids and teens.

 The large tent will keep cool in the summer as well thanks to lots of mesh features in the tent.
 The large mesh window on each side helps keep the temperatures cool in warm weather.